-The Active Transportation ProgramATP provides for the creation of Active Transportation Plans.
-Funding from the Active Transportation ProgramATP may be used to fund the development of community wide active transportation plans in-within or, for area-wide plans, encompassing disadvantaged communities, including bike, pedestrian, safe routes to schools, or comprehensive active transportation plans.
+The ATP provides for the creation of Active Transportation Plans.
+Funding from the ATP may be used to fund the development of community wide active transportation plans within or, for area-wide plans, encompassing disadvantaged communities, including bike, pedestrian, safe routes to schools, or comprehensive active transportation plans.
 A list of the components that must be included in an active transportation plan can be found in Section 13, subsection E of the statewide guidelines.

-Please note: The statewide guidelines state that a large MPO, in administering its portion of the program, may make up to 3%2% of its funding available for active transportation plans in disadvantaged communities within the MPO boundaries.
-Although Fresno COG does not intend to set-aside funding for active transportation plans, no more than 3%2% of the total ATP regional funds can be used to fund active transportation plans in disadvantaged communities.
-Furthermore, the CTC intends to decrease this set aside to 2% in the 2017 cycle, and reassess the set aside for plans in future program cycles.
+Please note: The statewide guidelines state that a large MPO, in administering its portion of the program, may make up to 2% of its funding available for active transportation plans in disadvantaged communities within the MPO boundaries.
+Although Fresno COG does not intend to set-aside funding for active transportation plans, no more than 2% of the total ATP regional funds can be used to fund active transportation plans in disadvantaged communities.
+Furthermore, the CTC intends to reassess the set aside for plans in future program cycles.
 Refer to section 7 of the statewide guidelines for detailed information on "Funding for Active Transportation Plans" and the funding priorities that will be used when evaluating the potential to fund active transportation plan in disadvantaged communities.